(A) A training agency for continuing education shall apply for either preferred, certified, or limited provider status as defined by the board.

 (b) Seek the evaluation of each program attendee;

-(c) Ensure that one clock hour of continuing education is earned by sixty minutes of classroom instruction;
+(c) Ensure that one quarter of one clock hour of continuing education is earned by fifteen minutes of classroom instruction; minimum number of credits for a class is one clock hour;

 (d) Provide each program attendee who completes the program with a certificate of completion that includes the following information;